taylorteixeira/software-solutions/README.md

 #  Solutions Academic Projects

-This repository houses a collection of academic projects completed for the Mobile Solutions course/program.
+This repository houses a collection of academic projects completed for the Solutions course/program.
 It showcases my learning journey and practical application of mobile development concepts, spanning various platforms, technologies, and development approaches.

 ## Repository Structure